Plan Your Visit

 Hawaii Tropical Botanical Gardens – Just eight miles from north of Hilo is a splendid botanical garden set on 40-acres with more than 2,000 plant species.

 Hilo Coffee Mill– Sample Hawaiian coffees and watch the coffee roasting process.
 Open Tuesday to Saturday from 8 a.m. to 4:30 p.m.
 Tours are available at 8 a.m., 10 a.m. and 12 p.m.

 Lyman Museum and Mission House– Hale ‘Ohu shares a special connection with the Lyman Museum and Mission House.
-Sarah and David Lyman built Hale 'Ohu in 1886 as their summer residence.
+The descendants of Sarah and David Lyman built Hale 'Ohu in 1886 as their summer residence.
 The Lyman Mission House, built in the late 1830s, is now the oldest standing wood structure on the island.
 Visit the Mission House and adjacent museum to learn about life on the island in the 1800s.
 Tours of the Mission House are at 11 a.m. and 2 p.m. and require advance reservations.
 The museum is open Monday to Saturday from 10 a.m. to 4:30 p.m.

 Mauna Kea –Take in spectacular views on the world's tallest mountain (from sea floor to summit).
 After sunset, enjoy star gazing tours and telescopes at the visitor center.
 The Visitor Information Station is located at a 9,200-foot (2,800 meter) elevation and is open daily from 9 a.m. to 10 p.m.
 It is accessible via normal 2-wheel drive vehicle.
 However, to reach the summit (past the Visitor Information Center), you will need a 4-wheel drive vehicle for this steep, unpaved road.